okoro282/my-portfolio/README.md

 # Portfolio

 Perfect Portoflio Template to start.
-Watch my YouTube video to see how to run it.
+Watch clever Qazi YouTube video to see how to run it.
 Video how to use it:
 https://youtu.be/ddLuZXs8Uyw
 Video how to deploy it: